This Day In Music: September 15

 September 15, 2015 ~ John Junla Jones Jr, commonly known as blues, soul blues singer, guitarist, songwriter Johnny Yard Dog Jones, passed away in Decatur, Illinois, USA ~ Influenced by Robert Johnson, T-Bone Walker, OV Wright, Johnnie Taylor, and the Spirit Of Memphis Quartet.
 Released his sole solo album, the critically acclaimed Ain't Gonna Wory, as late as 1996 at age 55 ~ Jones was born in 1941

 September 15, 2013 ~ John Richard Lomax, commonly known as guitarist, singer, songwriter Jackie Lomax, passed away in Wirral, UK ~ Member of several bands including Dee & the Dynamites, the Undertakers, Heavy Jelly, and Badger.
-Best known for his association with George Harrison, who produced several of Lomax's late 1960s recordings notably Sour Milk Sea and the subsequent Is This What You Want debut album released in 1969.
+Best known for his association with George Harrison, who produced several of Lomax's late-1960s recordings notably Sour Milk Sea and the subsequent Is This What You Want debut album released in 1969.
 Despite warm critical reception and backing from Harrison, Ringo Starr, Paul McCartney, Eric Clapton, and an all-star session cast including Larry Knechtel, Nicky Hopkins and Hal Blaine, both the single and album would fail to chart on either side of the Atlantic ~ Lomax was born in 1944

-September 15, 2012 ~ Singer, songwriter James Sugarboy Crawford passed away in New Orleans, Louisiana, USA ~ Best known as author and original recording artist of Iko Iko, originally titled Jock-a-mo later covered by a host of artists including the Dixie Cups, Dr John, the Neville Brothers, James Booker, Belle Stars, the Grateful Dead, Cowboy Mouth, Warren Zevon, Long John Baldry, Aaron Carter, Cyndi Lauper, and others.
+September 15, 2012 ~ Singer, songwriter James Sugarboy Crawford passed away in New Orleans, Louisiana, USA ~ Best known as author and original recording artist of Iko Iko, originally titled Jock-a-mo later covered by a host of artists including the Dixie Cups, Dr John, the Neville Brothers, James Booker, Belle Stars, the Grateful Dead, Cowboy Mouth, Warren Zevon, Long John Baldry, Aaron Carter, and Cyndi Lauper.
 The song stands as a classic of New Orleans R&B and remains popular to this day ~ Crawford was born in 1934

 September 15, 2009 ~ Jazz trumpeter, bandleader Nunzio Rotondo passed away ~ Worked with Louis Armstrong, Flavio Ambrosetti, Bill Coleman, Roy Eldridge, Duke Ellington, Zoot Sims, Toots Thielemans, Gil Cuppini, Robert Nicolosi, Romano Mussolini, Gato Barbieri, Franco D'Andrea, Pierre Favre, Mal Waldron, and others ~ Rotondo was born in 1924